 Like all states, the state of Texas requires employers and employees to abide by certain labor laws, which govern issues such as minimum wage, overtime payments, meals and breaks, harassment, child labor and discrimination.
-In addition, employers in the state of Texas are also subject to all federal labor laws as well.
+In addition, employers in the state of Texas are also subject to all federal labor laws.
 In order to ensure ongoing compliance with these laws, Texas employers need to be aware of all current state and federal regulations, as well as any changes going into effect in the future.
 Below is some information about Texas labor laws in 2020.

 About Texas Labor Laws